 6. Being Committed to Your Own Happiness and Wellbeing.

 Self-love is the source of all other love.
-Being in a good relationship with YOU leads to being in a good relationship with another.
-You nourish your body, mind and spirit everyday with healthy food, exercise, positivity, and the enrichment you need to thrive.
-Get that massage.
+Being in a good relationship with yourself leads to being in a good relationship with another.
+You nourish your body, mind, and spirit every day with healthy food, exercise, positivity, and the enrichment you need to thrive.
+Go and get that massage.
 Meditate.
 Listen to beautiful music.
-Yes, there are other responsibilities, but you are learning how to make time to do what feels good and is good for you.
+Your happiness and wellbeing should be a priority rather than an afterthought.
+Yes, you have responsibilities, but you are learning how to make time to do what feels good and is good for you.

 7. Endings are Opportunities for New Beginnings.